aliason/loan-prediction/README.md

 ## Project Roadmap
 The project will follow a structured approach, starting with data collection and processing, followed by exploratory analysis, model training, and evaluation.

-First, I will load the dataset into R, examine its structure, and perform initial data cleaning, addressing missing values, duplicates, and inconsistencies and transforming variables for analysis.
-Next, I conduct EDA, analyzing individual and paired features to identify relationships and covariability, using these insights to inform further pre-processing.
+First, I will load the dataset into R, examine its structure, and perform initial data tidying, addressing missing values, duplicates, and inconsistencies.
+Next, I conduct exploratory data analysis (EDA), analyzing variables one by one to identify relationships and covariability, using these insights to guide further preprocessing.
 The dataset undergoes final tidying before model development.

-I split the data into train vs. test sets (70/30), create a preprocessing recipe, and establish validation sets (10) to facilitate model selection and tuning.
-Models are trained in separate RDA files and loaded back in for evaluation.
-The models are evaluated based on ROC-AUC, with the top 3 selected for testing.
+Next, I split the data into train vs. test sets (70/30), create a preprocessing recipe, and establish validation sets (10) to optimize model selection and tuning.
+Models are trained and stored in separate RDA files before being loaded back in for evaluation.
+Performance is evaluated based on ROC-AUC, and the top 3 selected for testing.
 The project concludes with a detailed summary of my takeaways and findings.

 ## Methods used
 Techniques: